Psychology for Digital Behavior Change [P2]

 - Boosting impacts with style

 - Social psychology & environmental factors

 Although this is a science-based workshop, we’ve tailored the content to the needs of working professionals who need to know what works.
-In this workshop, Brian has removed the hard science, and presents the content at a conceptual level, with case studies, examples, and practical exercises.
+In this workshop, we’ve removed the hard science and present the content at a conceptual level, with case studies, examples, and practical exercises.

 Obtain exclusive resources

-All participants receive copy of our exclusive evidence-based design resources and learning materials, including:
+All participants receive a copy of our exclusive evidence-based design resources and learning materials, including:

 The Digital Behavior Change Toolkit

 All the training slides in a booklet